Find answers to common questions about Pool Clarity

 How does the maintenance schedule work?

-Pro users get a customized maintenance schedule based on their pool type, sanitizer, environment (outdoor, indoor, screened), and state.
+Pool Clarity provides a customized maintenance schedule based on their pool type, sanitizer, environment (outdoor, indoor, screened), and state.
 It includes weekly, biweekly, monthly, and seasonal tasks.
 Hot climate states get adjusted schedules with more frequent testing recommendations.

 What are the trend charts?